sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical4-notifications/data-warehouse-cloud-graphical4-notifications.md

 ---
 title: Use Notification Bubbles in SAP Data Warehouse Cloud
-description: Understand notification bubbles in SAP Data Warehouse Cloud whose purpose is to signal changes that happen in the data models as well as their severity.
+description: Understand notification bubbles in SAP Data Warehouse Cloud, whose purpose is to signal changes that happen in the data models as well as their severity.
 auto_validation: true
 time: 5
 tags: [ tutorial>beginner, products>sap-data-warehouse-cloud]